A privately owned collection of nine beautiful hotels and inns dotted around the Cotswolds

 Click the button below to start your journey towards a magical wedding at Cotswold Inns & Hotels.Weddings

 In 1997, Michael and Pamela Horton established Cotswold Inns and Hotels with one simple vision; to create a special group of unique hotels in their beloved Cotswolds.

-Over 18 years, their wonderful properties have been transformed to provide guests with a choice of luxurious retreats, inspiring event venues or a good bite to eat in surroundings that offer a home away from home styled comfort and a relaxing ambience.More About Us
+Over 20 years, the collection has grown and their properties have been lovingly transformed to provide guests with a choice of stylish Cotswold retreats, inspiring event venues or a good bite to eat in surroundings that offer a home away from home.More About Us

 Welcome to Cotswold Inns and Hotels - a unique collection of charming places to stay; relaxing locations to gather and a good excuse of an indulgent bite to eat.
 Located within the quintessential beauty of The Cotswolds, find out more by clicking on the map.